Everything to Know About Rehab for Hip Replacement Surgery

 That’s why you don’t have to worry during rehab for hip replacement surgery: We take care of the mundane items such as meals and housekeeping so you can concentrate on your healing and rehabilitation.

-Next, we assemble our team of therapists—physical, occupational and speech—to work with you, following your treatment plan.
-This plan may change or shift based upon your individual progress and your doctor’s instructions.
+Next, we assemble our team of therapists—physical and occupational—to work with you, following your treatment plan.
+This plan may change or shift based on your individual progress and your doctor’s instructions.

 Rehab for hip replacement surgery will also focus on occupational therapy to help you discover new ways to perform everyday tasks.
 This is necessary because there are several things that you are NOT allowed to do after a hip replacement—and these restrictions can make it more challenging to return to the tasks you once did without trouble.